4543. A Secession Amphora Style Vase. 14.5" tall. The only marks on the base of this vase is "Made in Austria" and numbers "7084" "3". Great glaze and form. Looks like the Vienna School. Condition: minor wear to the gold decor consistent with use and age. No chips or cracks or repairs. Price: $1,500

 It is possible that business documents exist in Vienna; as head of the empire, copies of business documents would have been registered there for tax and regulation reasons.
 Research must reveal details and will be published in the future.
 Those details are not for this discussion.

-organic references, fully developed Art Nouveau or Secession interpretations.
+fully developed Art Nouveau or Secession interpretations.
+All factories

-All factories producing Art Pottery at the turn of the century were fully aware
+producing Art Pottery at the turn of the century were fully aware of each

 Often, in the case of the Zsolnay factory in Pecs, Hungary, competitors "wares" were purchased from all over the world and kept as reference pieces.
 If anything new appeared on the art pottery scene, it didn't take long before everyone knew about it which is rather remarkable considering the only form of intercontinental transportation was ocean liners.